FunnelKit

 Select the order created event trigger

-Keep the settings as it is and hit save.
+Keep the settings as they are and hit save.

 configure the order created event - woocommerce orders to google sheets